 How to make senior leadership teams ethnically diverse - without losing staff?

 The Albany is a multi-arts centre in South East London.
 Its local community is highly diverse, with Black residents comprising 30% of the local population.
-The all-white senior leadership team chose to each reduce their working hours to make room for another senior member of staff.
+The all-white senior artistic leadership team chose to each reduce their working hours to make room for another senior member of staff.
 The four senior leaders agreed to work 4 days a week instead of 5, and use the 'saved' day from each role to appoint an additional senior team member who will also work a 4 day week.
 This is one of the many developments to 'shift towards a democratic model of making and creating' by The Albany.
+Soon after the decision, additional investment (appointment as Lead Delivery Partner for London Borough of Culture 2022) meant they were able to appoint a fourth and fifth senior role as a job share without the need for reductions elsewhere.

 Job Shares in senior leadership: